fermisurfaces/IFermi/README.md

 manipulation and analysis.
 The main features include:

 - Interpolation of electronic band structures onto dense k-point meshes.
-- Extraction of FermiSurfaces and FermiSlices from electronic band structures.
+- Extraction of Fermi surfaces and Fermi slices from electronic band structures.
 - Projection of arbitrary properties on to Fermi surfaces and Fermi slices.
 - Tools to calculate Fermi surface dimensionality, orientation, and averaged projections.
 - Interactive visualisation of Fermi surfaces and slices, with support for